theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Hardware_Fundamentals/Analog_IO.md

 - Treat Vref as a signal; decouple and route carefully.
 - Average/oversample with thought; understand latency and bandwidth tradeoffs.

+---

+## 🧪 Guided Labs
+1) ENOB measurement
+- Generate a known sine wave; sample and FFT to measure effective bits vs datasheet.

+2) Source impedance effects
+- Add series resistance to ADC input; observe settling time and accuracy degradation.

+## ✅ Check Yourself
+- How does ADC resolution affect your minimum detectable voltage change?
+- When should you use oversampling and averaging?

+## 🔗 Cross-links
+- `Embedded_C/Type_Qualifiers.md` for volatile register access
+- `Hardware_Fundamentals/Timer_Counter_Programming.md` for sampling timing

 Analog I/O involves processing continuous voltage or current signals that can take on any value within a specified range.
 Unlike digital I/O which deals with discrete HIGH/LOW states, analog I/O handles the infinite range of values that represent real-world phenomena.

 ### **Core Concepts**